qwriter/dwave-networkx/docs/reference/algorithms/packing.rst

 Independent Set
 ***************

-An independent set is a set of a graph's vertices with no edge connecting any of its member pairs.
+An independent set is a set of a :term:`graph`'s vertices with no edge connecting any of its member pairs.

 .. figure:: ../../_images/Cover.png